cluffa/titanic/README.md

-# titanic: In Progress
+# Titanic Kaggle Competition
-Kaggle Competition.
 Modeling and predicting survivors of the Titanic.